 232 EAST 59TH STREET NYC 10021 TELEPHONE 212.744.6725

-Louis Bofferding, a former contemporary art dealer and museum curator, has been dealing in art and design from antiquity to the present since 1994.
-Initially, as a private dealer, he gained recognition for reintroducing the 1930s high-style furnishings of Syrie Maugham, Jansen, and Baguès, and juxtaposing it with 18th-century furnishings and contemporary art.
-Then, in 2002, he opened a gallery on Lexington Avenue.
-There, he mounted the first exhibitions on Alessandro Albrizzi, the 1970s designer, and his contemporary John Dickinson.
-Both exhibitions were mounted in collaboration with their estates.
+A former contemporary art dealer and museum curator, Louis Bofferding deals in art and design from antiquity to the present.
+He first made his name in the field by reintroducing the 1930s high-style furnishings of Syrie Maugham, Jansen, and Baguès, and juxtaposing them with 18th-century furnishings and contemporary art.
+At his former Lexington Avenue gallery he mounted the first exhibitions on the 1970s designers Alessandro Albrizzi and his contemporary John Dickinson, both in collaboration with their estates.